-Now, if the wine smells musty, it is likely due to a bad cork.
+Now, if the wine smells musty, it's probably due to a bad cork.
 READ MORE .

 This white wine smells like sherry.
 What's wrong?

 This wine might be oxidized.The wine sample may come from a bottle that was opened a few days before and the wine was exposed to too much air.
 READ MORE .

 How come this wine smells like gasoline?

-Gasoline or kerosene are often perceived in aged Riesling wine.
+Gasoline or kerosene is often observed in aged Riesling wine.
 READ MORE .

-This is a very frequently asked question, it comes on every month!
+This is a very frequently asked question, it comes every month!

 The best aroma kit is the one you can create yourself with actual products such as fruits, spices, etc., added to a base wine.
 However, homemade kits cannot be stored for long and are not convenient to carry with you.

-That’s why commercial aroma kits are very convenient, even if there are some drawbacks.
-For example, the aromas tend to be very strong and you are quickly saturated if you smell them directly from their flasks.
+That's why commercial flavor kits are very convenient, even if there are some drawbacks.
+For example, the aromas tend to be very strong and you are quickly saturated if you click them directly from their bottles.
 A better practice is to add a few drops into a base wine for a more realistic aroma perception.

 You will find more information in the 3 articles listed below.

-Discover why and how Dr. A.C.
-Noble created the Wine Aroma Wheel.
-The Wine Aroma Wheel continues to be an essential tool for beginner wine taster to practice identifying wine aromas.
+Discover why and how Dr. AC Noble created the Wine Aroma Wheel.
+The Wine Aroma Wheel continues to be an essential tool for beginner wine tasters to practice identifying wine aromas.
 Wine educators love to train their students with it.
 What is the Wine Aroma Wheel?

 You can purchase it on the Wine Aroma Wheel site .

 The five senses can be utilized in wine tasting: vision, audition, olfaction, gustation and touch.
-However, olfaction and gustation are the principal senses at play during a wine tasting experience, vision being also important although this sense can misguide your sensory evaluation of the wine.
+However, olfaction and gustation are the main senses to play during a wine tasting experience, vision being also important although this sense can misguide your sensory evaluation of the wine.

 You will find more information in this article:

-Put your five senses at work to make you a better taster
+Put your five senses to work to make you a better taster

 There is a section on the site for you to pose your questions and get my answers, instructions, or advice within two business days.
 Don't be shy.